woctezuma/steam-store-snapshots/README.md

 ## Data

-Data can provide from the following API interfaces:
+Data can be fetched from the following API interfaces:
 -   `ISteamApps`
 -   `IStoreService`